kasanari/wazuh-responder/README.md

 ## Docker

-Run `docker compose up -d`.
+Run `docker compose up`.
+Add the flag `-d` to run in the background.
 The server will use port 8000.
+Logs will be saved in a `logs/` directory created from the run location.